skinnytwinvale/stocks-analysis/README.md

 # Stocks-Analysis
 ## OVERVIEW: VBA Stock Analysis Project

-### The Purpose and Background
+### The Purpose

 In this project the purpose of this assignment was to take the Stock Market Dataset and refactor the data set with VBA Solution.
 With VBA I was able to loop through all the data at once in order to collect an entire dataset.

 ### Future Users

-Using VBA with the information I was given, I was able to make the code more efficient by making the data overall easier to read, change, and use for future users.
+> Using VBA with the information I was given, I was able to make the code more efficient by making the data overall easier to read, change, and use for future users.

 ### Our Challenge Data Background